How easy is it to drive a narrowboat?

 What is provided on the boat?

-Kitchen equipment : Gas oven, grill and hob, microwave, fridge, toaster, kettle, coffee maker, all cutlery, crockery and cooking utensils
+Kitchen equipment : Gas oven, grill and hob, microwave, fridge, toaster, kettle, coffee maker, filtered water jug, all cutlery, crockery, tea towels, oven gloves and cooking utensils.

 Entertainment : Colour TV with Freeview channels (please note reception can be poor on the water and when travelling.
 DVD player, radio, board games and books.

-Hardware : Boarding plank, pole, lock keys, mooring spikes, hammer, hosepipe, ropes
+Hardware : Boarding plank, pole, lock keys, windlasses, mooring spikes, mallet, hosepipe, ropes.

-Bathroom : Tiled shower, vanity sink with storage, electric flush toilet, towels, hairdryer, selection of toiletries
+Bathroom : Tiled shower, vanity sink with storage, electric flush toilet, hand towel, hairdryer (only to be used with engine running) and loo rolls.

 What should we wear?

 Casual, warm and comfortable clothing, non slip footwear.
-The weather can be colder on the water and waterproofs are recommended.
-Umbrellas are supplied on the boat.
+The weather can be colder on the water, waterproofs are recommended and an umbrella may come in very handy!

 What about food provisions?